hbj153/normlap/README.md

 The randomization is based on the maximum entropy framework.

 ## Get started
-If you have two networks represented in the edge list format, you already have everything you need to start using normalp:
+If you have two networks represented in the edge list format, you already have everything you need to start using normlap:

 ```python
 from normlap import Pipeline